Buchi Emecheta: Writing career

 Over her career, Emecheta worked with many cultural and literary organizations, including the Africa Centre, London, and with the Caine Prize for African Writing as a member of the Advisory Council.

-Later years
+Death

 Emecheta suffered a stroke in 2010, and her last years were marked by increasing disability and illness.
 She died in London on 25 January 2017, aged 72.

 Awards and recognition

-Among the honours received during her literary career, Emecheta won the 1978 Jock Campbell Prize from the New Statesman (first won by Chinua Achebe's Arrow of God) for her novel The Slave Girl, and she was on Granta magazine's 1983 list of 20 "Best of Young British Novelists".
-She was a member of the British Home Secretary's Advisory Council on Race in 1979.
+Emecheta won the 1978 Jock Campbell Prize by the New Statesman.
+She was on Granta|s Best of Young British Novelists in 1983.
+She became a member of the British Home Secretary's Advisory Council on Race in 1979.

-In September 2004, she appeared in the "A Great Day in London" photograph taken at the British Library, featuring 50 Black and Asian writers who have made major contributions to contemporary British literature.
-In 2005, she was made an OBE for services to literature.

-She received an Honorary doctorate of literature from Fairleigh Dickinson University in 1992.
+In September 2004, Emecheta appeared in the "A Great Day in London" photograph by the British Library, featuring 50 Black and Asian writers who have made major contributions to contemporary British literature.
+In 2005, she was conferred as an Officer of the Order of the British Empire for her services to literature.
+She received an honorary doctorate of literature from Fairleigh Dickinson University in 1992.